-“Unfortunately, fraudsters will never let a good crisis go to waste,” says our Fraud Education Manager Bronwyn Groot.
+“Unfortunately, fraudsters will never let a good crisis go to waste,” says New Zealand fraud expert Bronwyn Groot.
 “Where there is heightened public awareness about an issue, the scams will follow.

 “We need to stay vigilant to avoid having money or our identities stolen.”